darko-mesaros/workshop-serverless-with-cdk/README.md

 ### Read/Write Lambda

-Now, let's add a few Lambda scripts that will interact with data - the goal of these cripts will be to created and read "users" - arbitrary data written into the DynamoDB table for the sake of this workshop.
-For this use case we will create two additional Lamba scripts, one that reads and the one that writes to the DynamoDB table.
+Now, let's add a few Lambda scripts that will interact with data - the goal of these scripts will be to created and read "users" - arbitrary data written into the DynamoDB table for the sake of this workshop.
+For this use case we will create two additional Lambda scripts, one that reads and the one that writes to the DynamoDB table.

 We can follow the same example as above when creating functions, but our stack